 Credit Card Update: 25,000 Alaska Air Mileage Plan Miles & $100 Statement Credit

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: One or more card offers in this post are no longer available.
+Here’s our full advertising policy: How we make money.Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.
 Alaska Airlines Visa with 25,000 Miles Bonus & $100 Statement Credit

 Via One Mile at a Time, Alaska Air has an offer for 25,000 Alaska Air Mileage Plan miles (after 1st purchase), plus a $100 statement credit after spending $1,000 within 3 months.
 The regular offer is for 25,000 miles after your 1st purchase, but you don’t get the $100 statement credit.